npaulus/nws-wx-alerts/README.markdown

 * [JAXB](http://jaxb.java.net/)
 * [Apache Commons IO 2.4](https://commons.apache.org/io/)
 * jQuery - This is included in the WebContent folder
+* [Google Maps API V3](https://developers.google.com/maps/documentation/javascript/) - API Key is required to use this

 Once you have these libraries please make sure you add them to the WebContent/WEB-INF/lib folder in the project.
+As an alternative, you can add them to the lib folder in the Apache Tomcat folder.
 After adding the java libraries, it should be as simple as generating a WAR and deploying to Tomcat.

 How it works
 ------------

 The general idea is when a user visits the page, some JavaScript tries to get the users location and then sends it to the servlet.
 The servlet sends the GPS coordinates to the FCC's [web service](http://www.fcc.gov/developers/census-block-conversions-api) for determining a county in the United States.
-The FIPS code for the county is used from the FCC response to generate the appropriately formatted code for the NWS weather alert feeds.
+The FIPS code for the county is used from the FCC response to generate the appropriately formatted code for the NWS weather alert [feeds](http://alerts.weather.gov).
 Then the weather alert feed is retrieved to check for any alerts.
 If there are alerts, the details are returned to the user on the webpage.
+The user's location is plotted on Google Maps.
+If any polygon coordinates are included with the weather alerts those are drawn on the map as well.
+This makes it easy for the user to see if their location is impacted.

 Roadmap
 -------

+* Make the polygons color coded based on type of alert:
+    * Red = Tornado Warning
+	* Yellow = Severe Thunderstorm Warning
+	* Green = Flash Flood Warning
+	* Grey = All others
-* Add zip code box to search for alerts based on zip code.
+* Add Radar overlay to google maps
+* Replace "Retrieving weather info...." message with spinner to indicate page is loading
+* Restructure the javascript so the map loads with user's location while waiting for the weather alert data to come back from server
+* Add color coded "boxing" around alerts to make it easier to determine which alert goes with which polygon